What To Do In The Event Of A Water Main Break

 What Causes A Water Main Break?

 Water main breaks can occur for a number of reasons, most often they are the result of cold weather or freezing temperatures putting stress on the infrastructure, however, in some cases the piping has simply gotten old and worn out, and when that happens it is bound to spring a leak or two.
-In most areas, main breaks that leave residents without water service receive the highest priority when it comes to repair.
+In most areas, main breaks that leave residents without water service receive the highest priority when it comes to repairs.
 The water is turned off in order to prevent further damage and then the repairs begin.
 While crews work quickly to restore service, the repair of a water main break is not the easiest fix in the world and may take up to eight hours to complete.

 What To Do After A Water Main Break